samueldosramos/dotfiles/README.md

 ### Explaining the process

 The setup.sh process will:
-1. Check if the _XCode Command Line Tools_ is installed and install the same if it does not exist.
+1. Move/replace dotfiles to _home/_.

-2. Move/replace setting files to _home/_.
+2. Open [gitconfig](.gitconfig) so that the user can put his data.

-3. Open [gitconfig](.gitconfig) so that the user can put his data.
+3. Check if the _XCode Command Line Tools_ is installed and install the same if it does not exist.

 4. Ask if you want to install the following scripts, in this order: